-Actress Margot Robbie will team with producer Jerry Bruckheimer for a new 'female-led' version of Disney's "Pirates of the Carribean" movie franchise, inspired by the studio's theme park rides and the true accounts of 18th century female pirates Anne Bonny and Mary Read:
+Actress Margot Robbie will no longer team up with producer Jerry Bruckheimer for a new 'female-led' version of Disney's "Pirates of the Carribean" movie franchise, because our reports suggesting Bruckheimer film a take on real-life female pirates, dashed plans for a comedy based on the studio's theme park rides:

 "...'Anne Bonny' ' was a 17th century Irish pirate operating in the Caribbean, and one of the most famous female pirates of all time.

 "The little that is known of her life comes largely from the book 'A General History of the Pyrates'.

 "She married in 1715 and moved to Nassau in the Bahamas, a 'sanctuary city' for killer pirates.
 It was there she began mingling with pirates in the taverns.
 She met 'John "Calico Jack" Rackham' and he became her lover.

 "She disguised herself as a man on the ship, and only Rackham and 'Mary Read'...

 "...were aware she was a woman until it became clear she was pregnant.